Tong Wars: Fall of the Tongs

 The earthquake, on April 18, 1906, killed about 3,000 people, and its subsequent fires destroyed the Chinatown ghettos, gambling halls, and brothels.
 This was the death knell for the warring tongs, as many of their staple sources of income never were able to come back.
 Recovery was slow, most tongs just simply went away with the old Chinatown.
-The Kwong Duck tong, boasted its one-member after the earthquake, Wong Sing, who held the tong seal, books, flag, and all offices.
+The Kwong Duck tong boasted one member after the earthquake, Wong Sing, who held the tong seal, books, flag, and all offices.